Skip to main content

 3D

-The comparative analysis tool maps deviations between the analysis and the nominal mesh onto the analysis mesh and visualizes them with a heatmap.
-Red corresponds to positive deviations, meaning regions in which the analysis mesh deviates away from the nominal mesh.
-Blue corresponds to areas with negative deviation, ie, material has been lost relative to the nominal mesh.
+The Compare Tool maps deviations between the Analysis and the Nominal meshes onto the Analysis Mesh and displays a heatmap visualization.
+Red corresponds to positive deviations, meaning regions in which the analysis Mesh deviates away from the nominal Mesh.
+Blue corresponds to areas with negative deviation, ie, material is absent relative to the nominal Mesh.

 Be aware that because the probe is spherical, it is possible to include features that might affect the mean deviation.